fabiodcorreia/wg-concierge/README.md

 Since this app needs to run on the same server of WireGuard a Vagrant Box is provided.
 This box start with WireGuard already installed and with a standard configuration.

-The folder build will be syncronized with the box, so every time the project is compiled the result will be available inside the box.
+The folder build will be synchronized with the box, so every time the project is compiled the result will be available inside the box.

 ### Start the Box
 ```
 vagrant up
 ```

-### Connet to the Box
+### Connect to the Box
 ```
 vagrant ssh
 ```